 Dr. Fredericson has been a featured speaker at numerous national and international sports medicine and rehabilitation symposiums and Visiting Professor at many institutions around the country.
-He has published over 200 peer-reviewed articles, 38 book chapters and four books focused on an improved understanding and treatment strategies for overuse injuries in athletes.
+He has published over 210 peer-reviewed articles, 40 book chapters and four books focused on an improved understanding and treatment strategies for overuse injuries in athletes.
 He is currently on the Men's Health Magazine Advisory Board and has also held several scientific editorial appointments, among which are senior founding editor, PM&R, the official scientific journal of the American Academy of Physical Medicine and Rehabilitation (2007 to 2014); associate editor, Clinical Journal of Sports Medicine (1999 to 2004); and editorial board member, Physician and Sports Medicine (1996 to 1999).
 Most recently he was appointed Co-Chairman of the Research Task Force for the Sports Medicine and Exercise Science Committee of USA Track & Field and has been honored with several prestigious grants from the Pac-12 Conference Student-Athlete Health & Well-Being Grant Program.
 His work's impact is widely recognized: he is listed on ResearchGate as one of their top-cited researchers (97.5 percentile).
 He is also frequently featured in national and international media and lay publications with over 250 interviews for his expertise on a wide range of sports medicine, fitness, and health promotion topics.